 FOR PCER OFFICE USE ONLY

 DATE RECEIVED PRC ID NUMBER

-authorize a project and to insure that all appropriate out the below form as completely as possible, no nent in determining what permits might be needed to te programs attend a pre-application meeting.
-Please fil oting any areas you are not sure of and including any ght help the Department determine the permitting needs
+Completion of this form will assist the Department authorize a project and to insure that all appropriate p out the below form as completely as possible, notin information about the project and the site that might of the project.
+9 rograms attend a pre-application meeting.
+Please fill g any areas you are not sure of and including any

-3. Please complete the following questions if applicable and return to the Department with a 1 to 2 page narrative description of project, its function, and its benefits; as well as a site plan, maps, aerial photos, GIS shape files, etc.
+1. Please complete the following questions if applicable and return to the Department with a 1 to 2 page narrative description of project, its function, and its benefits; as well as a site plan, maps, aerial photos, GIS shape files, etc.

-C. GENERAL INFORMATION
+A. GENERAL INFORMATION

-7. Name of Proposed Project: Franklin White Bridge Solar 1
+1. Name of Proposed Project: Elk Elk Solar 1

-17 Please be advised that this form is not a permit application.
+9 Please be advised that this form is not a permit application.
 To receive authorization, approval, or a permit to conduct regulated activities, a formal application must be filed and a formal permit or authorization issued by the appropriate Bureau within the Department prior to the conduct of regulated activity.
 This form is used solely for the Department's preliminary review and discussion of this project to determine what permits or authorizations may be needed to conduct the proposed activity.
 Any guidance offered to the applicant during this process is not binding on the Department or the applicant and a final response can only be rendered through the actual issuance of permits, approvals, or authorizations.

-- 8. Consultant/Contact Information (if any) Weston Solutions, Inc. - Name/Address of Prospective Applicant: Soltage, LLC Address/tel./fax 66 York Street, 5th Floor, Jersey City, NJ 07302
+- 2. Consultant/Contact Information (if any) Weston Solutions, Inc. - Name/Address of Prospective Applicant: Soltage, LLC Address/tel./fax 66 York Street, 5th Floor, Jersey City, NJ 07302